Last updated: May 3, 2026

 - County auditor and treasurer: Use the DLGF local officials finder to reach the correct office for your county.

-- State tax-bill tools: Use the Tax Bill Search and Taxpayer Calculators to review your parcel and estimate changes.
+- State tax-bill tools: Use the state tax bill search and taxpayer calculators to review your parcel and estimate changes.

 - Appeals help: The Indiana Board of Tax Review explains appeal steps and offers the POPLAR online filing system.

-- Tax-return help: The Indiana Department of Revenue seniors page links to AARP Foundation Tax-Aide and other senior tax resources.
+- Tax-return help: The DOR seniors page links to AARP Foundation Tax-Aide, Volunteer Income Tax Assistance, and other tax resources.

 Diverse communities

-- Seniors with disabilities: Indiana also offers a $125 Blind/Disabled Credit with no income limit in the current state benefits guide.
+- Seniors with disabilities: Indiana also offers a $125 Blind/Disabled Credit with no income limit under current state guidance.
 If you have a disability, ask the auditor whether that credit can apply along with your homestead and senior relief.

 - Immigrant and refugee seniors: If English is a barrier, ask the county office for language help and use the translation tools on IN.gov pages.
 The tax break depends on ownership and homestead status, not on how well you speak English.